 Losing streaks are a fact of life as a FIFA player, but are they also part of a sinister plan to make us buy more packs?
-Some players firmly believes that EA imposes losing streaks on purpose, but is there any truth to this idea or is it yet another urban legend?
-I decided to investigage.
+Some players firmly believes this to be the case.
+Is there any truth to this idea or is it yet another urban legend?
+I decided to investigate.

 The claim in regards to losing streaks is summarized brilliantly by the following quotes from a Reddit post written by Redhotchiliman1: